TEXT-S&P summary: Zenith Bank PLC

 -- Limited geographic diversification

-The stable outlook on Zenith Bank PLC reflects that on the sovereign (Federal Republic of Nigeria, BB-/Stable/B).
-It also reflects Standard & Poor’s Ratings Services’ view that the bank’s business and financial profile will remain relatively unchanged over the next 12 months.
-We anticipate that the positive economic prospects in Nigeria will support Zenith’s financial performance.
+The outlook on Nigeria-based Zenith Bank PLC (Zenith) largely reflects the outlook on the Federal Republic of Nigeria (B+/Positive/B).
+In Standard & Poor’s Ratings Services’ view, if Nigeria’s reform initiatives support positive economic growth, build stronger buffers against the country’s dependence on petroleum revenues, and reduce pressure on the exchange rate, these factors could lead to a sovereign upgrade and result in a more-favorable operating environment for the banks.
+We believe that the bank’s cost of risk and profitability will likely improve as general economic activity picks up and cautious loan growth continues.

-We would raise the ratings on Zenith if we were to raise the ratings on the sovereign, provided that the bank maintained a stand-alone credit profile (SACP) of at least ‘bb’.
-A downgrade of the sovereign rating would trigger a downgrade of the bank.
+We would raise the ratings on Zenith if we were to raise the ratings on the sovereign, as long as the bank maintains a stand-alone credit profile (SACP) of at least ‘bb-'.

+We would revise the outlook on the bank to stable if the outlook on Nigeria were revised to stable.
+The lowering of the bank’s SACP would not have an impact on its ratings as long as it remains at least at ‘b+', all things being equal.

 Related Criteria And Research